 a) For each distinct combination of values of the Maximum Transmit Power Interpretation subfield and Maximum Transmit Power Category subfield that are supported by the BSS, IBSS, or MBSS, respectively, one Transmit Power Envelope element is included that indicates the regulatory client maximum transmit power for the STA’s operating channel.

 b) At a minimum, a regulatory client maximum transmit power is indicated where the Maximum Transmit Power Category subfield is set to 0 (Default).
-If different regulatory limits apply to different categories, the value of the limit advertised for Default category shall be the minimum of those limits.

 c) If a local maximum transmit power is lower than a regulatory client maximum transmit power for the same combination of values of the Maximum Transmit Power Interpretation subfield and Maximum Transmit Power Category subfield, a Transmit Power Envelope element is included that indicates that local maximum transmit power.